saroltah/ghost_stories/README.md

 **Categories:**

 Admin: All user stories related to admin activities

-Profile: Everything about the user profile
+Profile: Everything about the user profile, pictures

 Sign up: Authentication stories

 Sign in: Stories about logins, logouts, and passwords.

 Stories: Involves stories connected to adding, editing, viewing, etc stories.

-Communication: It involves users getting in contact with each other.
+Communication: It involves users getting in contact with each other

 Interaction: Users interact through their stories, comments, likes

 Menu: Stories related to the menu and navigation